Formal Research Education

 For this study, safety was a major issue.
 We had to make sure participants could perform all necessary tasks, using the planned product when driving a vehicle on public roads, while still maintaining safety and gathering all the data we needed.
 To accomplish this, we worked with a licensed California driving instructor and used a dual-control vehicle.
 The driving instructor acted as a safety driver, monitoring the vehicle and traffic and ready to engage the secondary controls whenever necessary to avoid collisions.
 Additionally, we scouted and prepared a route that represented a variety of traffic conditions and identified locations that were well suited to performing specific tasks.
 Finally, we built specialized rigs that let us mount various pieces of audio and video recording equipment in a vehicle.

 As we took all of these steps in preparation for performing a usability study in this specialized environment, we had to pay special attention to preventing potential problems that might get introduced into the study.
 For example, we had to ensure that the safety driver wouldn’t help a participant to complete tasks.
 We planned how we’d cover contingencies such as participants’ missing turns or making the wrong turns.
 Plus, we had to counterbalance different types of participants with different times of day to account for different traffic and ambient lighting conditions.
 Thanks to our understanding of research fundamentals, we were able to manage all of these factors.
-In thanks for the work we’d done, our client developed a short video documenting our study, which is shown in Figure 1.
+In thanks for the work we’d done, our client developed a short video documenting our study, which Figure 1 shows.

 Having a fundamental understanding of research allows us to be flexible and innovative in meeting our clients’ user research goals and gives us the capability to answer just about any user research question.
 We can create custom approaches to user research—whether for innovative products or to answer unique research questions—and produce actionable data.
 Whether we are assessing visual scan patterns on a mobile device, observing the moment-by-moment emotional reaction of shoppers in a retail environment, or studying how people decide what they want to do in an amusement park, we can do user research that fits our clients’ specific needs.